waldrain/waldrain.github.io/pv.md

 Now that PVH and PVN are producing satisfactory results using microinverters, it might be a good idea to rebuild PVM based on that technology as well.

-The 400W east-facing and south-facing panels could be connected to one single Absaar AB800A microinverter, and just use the vertical-facing panels with 24V off-grid system.
+The 400W east-facing and south-facing panels could be connected to one single Absaar AB800A microinverter, and just use the vertical-facing panels with the existing 24V off-grid system.

+- East 400 Wp: 4 x 100 W in series, max 5.56 A, max 88.8 V, max 400 W
+- South 400 Wp: 4 x 100 W in series, max 5.62 A, max 88.4 V, max 400 W
+- Absaar MPPT voltage range 33-55 V, max input current 2 x 14A

+So, if I reconfigure both the east and south facing PV panel strings into 2 groups in series of 2 panels each in parallel, they each produce max.
+44V and 11A, perfectly in range for the microinverter.

+Bought an [NEP BDM-800 microinverter](nep-bdm-800-microinverter) that ought to fit the bill:

+- DC input max 2 x 600W, voltage range 22-55 V, max input current 2 x 17A

 ### PVN